On dissipation operators of Quantum Optics: Abstract

 We consider dissipation operators used in Quantum Optics for the description of quantum spontaneous emission in the context of damped driven Jaynes--Cummings equations.
 The equations describe quantised one-mode Maxwell field coupled to a two-level molecule.

-We study properties of two basic dissipation operators of Quantum Optics in the framework of the theory of the Hilbert space of the Hilbert-Schmidt operators.
-We prove that one of the operators is symmetric and nonpositive, while another is neither symmetric nor nonpositive.
+The nonpositivity of two basic dissipation operators is proved in the framework of the theory of the Hilbert space of the Hilbert-Schmidt operators.
+We show that one of the operators is symmetric, while the other is not.

 {\it MSC classification}: 81V80, 81S05, 81S08 37K06, 78A40, 78A60.

 {\it Keywords}: Quantum Optics; laser; Jaynes--Cummings model; Hamiltonian; density operator; pumping; dissipation; Hilbert space; Hilbert--Schmidt operator; trace.